K

 Keeshond Maintenance and Grooming

-Keeshonds need brushing twice a week, an exercise which may take 30 minutes
+Keeshonds require brushing twice a week, a task that may take 30 minutes.

-The grooming routine of a keeshond includes brushing it two times per week.
+The grooming routine of a keeshond includes brushing it twice per week.
 This removes dead hair and keeps tangles from turning into mats.
 It can take up to 30 minutes to thoroughly brush this canine.
 A slicker brush is helpful in brushing the top layer of hair as well as the undercoat.
 Be sure the pins of the brush have plastic tips to protect sensitive skin.
-A wide tooth comb is another useful grooming tool for removing small knots and tangles from fur.
+A wide-tooth comb is another useful grooming tool for removing small knots and tangles from fur.

 A smaller brush with soft boar’s hair bristles is excellent for brushing a keeshond’s face.
 It’s gentle and easier to control when brushing around its eyes.